shovansarkarece/css/CSS Gradients/Gradient – CSS.md

 ```
 # Output
 ![image](https://github.com/user-attachments/assets/fbad578c-bc11-49f7-8a24-96b6fc89783f)
 # Explain the difference between linear gradients and radial gradients in CSS.
 When would you use one over the other?
 ## Linear gradients create a smooth transition along a straight line, such as from top to bottom or left to right.
 Radial gradients, on the other hand, create a circular transition from the center outward.
-## You would use linear gradients for linear background effects like horizontal or vertical color transitions.
+## We would use linear gradients for linear background effects like horizontal or vertical color transitions.
 Radial gradients are ideal for creating circular elements or radial backgrounds,
-## such as buttons or circular divs.*/
+## such as buttons or circular divs.

 # Radial Gradient – CSS
 ![image](https://github.com/user-attachments/assets/a9b311ab-b27f-46ab-82f5-3c7ca0da885a)